nimroddanielmaayan/vue-3-crash-course/notes.md

 - Vue has very good built-in dev tools

+- Just like in React, we need to use callback function in event handlers, so not to triggrer an infinite loop

 ### Vue Components

 - The `App.vue` file is the root component.
 It contains the header, footer and